-Recordings of classes are not readily accessible online and will involve many extra administrative steps, so you will be limited to 2 make-up lessons per subject for the entire session.
+Recordings of classes are not readily accessible online and will involve many extra administrative steps.
 At earliest, appointments need to be booked for the day AFTER the live class occurs.
 The scheduling site only displays times that are at least 24 hours in the future, so please plan ahead and make your booking at least 24 hours before your desired appointment time.

 After you’ve made your appointment through our website, we will upload a recording of the class and post a private link in Google Classroom for you to watch the video at your scheduled time.
 Before you click on the link, go to www.youtube.com and click in the upper right hand corner.
 Make sure you are logged into the same Google account that you use in Google Classroom.
 Now when you click on the link, the video should play.